-“Did you have a large bag of catnip on you or something?”
+“Did you have a large bag of catnip or something?”
 Alex asked in disbelief.
 “Or did you spray some kind of pheromones that attract cats?”

 “Wait.
 Did you see that?”
-Isabel said with a concern voice.
-She stopped a point in the clip where she was looking at.
+Isabel said with a concerned voice.
+She stopped at a point in the clip where she was looking at.
 “There is some kind of moving human shadow.
 Were you followed through the whole ordeal?”

 “There was nobody there.”

 “Are you sure?
-It seems like there were more than one that was around you throughout the whole event.”
-Isabel scanned through and took snapshot of the spots where she found different humanoid shadows present.
+It seems like more than one was around you throughout the whole event.”
+Isabel scanned through and took a snapshot of the spots where she found different humanoid shadows present.
 “Look.
 Here.
 Here and here.”

 A holographic image of all the snapshots was placed in front of the group.
 Each person came forward to see what she was talking about.
-Alex and Will were having a difficult time trying to see what she was showing in the pictures that were before them.
+Alex and Will had difficulty seeing what she was showing in the pictures before them.

 “Where?”
 Alex asked.
-He was looking diligently for what Isabel was talking about and leaned towards her.
+He looked diligently for what Isabel was talking about and leaned toward her.
 Isabel turns a bit pink from being close to Alex.

 “You’re right,” Will said in a shocked tone.
 “But it’s very difficult to see.
 It’s more like a blur than a solid silhouette.”

 “You’re saying that’s a human shape?”
 Alex asked in disbelief.
 “Are you sure you’re seeing things correctly?”